2023 Best Film, Video & Photographic Arts Schools in Missouri

 Film majors at Mizzou take out an average of $21,515 in student loans while working on their egree.

-Read full report on Film, Video & Photographic Arts at University of Missouri - Columbia
+Full Film, Video & Photographic Arts at University of Missouri - Columbia Report

-Full Film, Video & Photographic Arts at Lindenwood University Report
+Read full report on Film, Video & Photographic Arts at Lindenwood University

-You’ll be in good company if you decide to attend Missouri State University - Springfield.
-It ranked #4 on our 2023 Best Film, Video & Photographic Arts Schools in Missouri list.
-Missouri State is a fairly large public school located in the midsize city of Springfield.
+You’ll join some of the best and brightest minds around you if you attend Missouri State University - Springfield.
+The school came in at #4 on this year’s Best Film, Video & Photographic Arts Schools in Missouri list.
+Missouri State is a fairly large public school located in the city of Springfield.

 Full Film, Video & Photographic Arts at Missouri State University - Springfield Report

 You’ll join some of the best and brightest minds around you if you attend University of Missouri - Kansas City.
 The school came in at #5 on this year’s Best Film, Video & Photographic Arts Schools in Missouri list.
-Located in the large city of Kansas City, UMKC is a public college with a large student population.
+Located in the large city of Kansas City, UMKC is a public school with a large student population.

 Stephens College landed the #6 spot in the 2023 rankings for the best film, video and photographic arts programs.
-Stephens is a small private not-for-profit school located in the city of Columbia.
+Stephens is a small private not-for-profit school located in the medium-sized city of Columbia.

-Full Film, Video & Photographic Arts at Stephens College Report
+Read full report on Film, Video & Photographic Arts at Stephens College

-Webster University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
-It came in at #7 on the list.
+Webster University came in at #7 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Missouri ranking.
 Webster is a moderately-sized private not-for-profit school located in the suburb of Saint Louis.

 On average, film graduates from Webster take out $25,000 in student loans while working on their degree.